michelleg06/m-gonzalezamador.com/research.md

 I am also interested in ethics, equity and redistribution.
 With Chinasa T. Okolo, we design an ethics and empathy driven approach to evaluate the use of Artificial Intelligence on patients in healthcare settings.
-The paper [ACIPS: A Framework for Evaluating Patient Perception in the Introduction of AI-Enabled Healthcare](https://arxiv.org/abs/2111.04456) is available at Arxiv.
+A previous version of the paper [ACIPS: A Framework for Evaluating Patient Perception in the Introduction of AI-Enabled Healthcare](https://arxiv.org/abs/2111.04456) is available at Arxiv; you'll find the most recent version in PDF format below.
 With Stefania Merone, Edwin Lock, and Simon Finster, we are currently working on understanding how exposure to self-interest & altruistic narratives and peer behaviour affects reource-rich country citizens' willingness to donate to resource-poor countries, within the context of the COVID-19 pandemic and the Russo-Ukrainian war.
 You can find the [pre-analysis plan](https://doi.org/10.1257/rct.8422-1.0) for the first of two experiments online.